The Upper School (Ages 14 to 19)

 Some UK Schools offer the New Zealand Certificate of Steiner Education, a qualification fully based on the Steiner curriculum

 Pupils leave school as well rounded and sociable individuals and with broad range of skills and qualities that are valued by employers and admissions tutors at universities and colleges.
 The majority progress to attend a range of Russell Group and other universities studying a cross section of subjects.

 The Upper School curriculum

-The whole class teaching continues in the Upper School and all pupils continue with general subject lessons, including: languages, arts and crafts, religious studies, sports, drama and music.
+The class teaching continues in the Upper School and all pupils continue with general subject lessons in addition to their GCSEs or A’Levels, including: languages, arts and crafts, religious studies, sports, drama and music.
 The Main Lessons including: English Literature, World Literature, the History of Drama and Poetry.

 In Maths, they study Number Patterns, including Permutations and Combinations, Conic Sections and Trigonometry.

 - Biology – human physiology and anatomy, human physiology and embryology and botany and cell biology;

 - Chemistry – organic chemistry, inorganic chemistry, chemistry of the elements;